 There are no toilets here!

 The best nearby public toilets are at the Glasshouse Mountains Visitor and Interpretive Centre located on the corner of Steve Irwin way and Bruce Parade, Glasshouse Mountains.
-The centre has a fantastic playground (Settlers Rotary Park) which features scaled down versions of the Glasshouse Mountains for the kids to climb.
+This is a great pit stop because the centre has a fantastic playground (Settlers Rotary Park) which features scaled down versions of the Glasshouse Mountains for the kids to climb.

 The track can get quite rocky and, if it’s raining, slippery

 The entrance to the Mt Ngungun walking track looks innocently wide, flat and gentle but don’t be fooled!
-It gets rockier as you go up and the last bit as you reach the summit can be a bit of scramble… particularly if you are short, unfit and have a bung ankle like me!
+It gets rockier as you go up and the last bit as you reach the summit can be a bit of scramble.
 The track is listed as a Grade 4 walking track and is not recommended you walk when the track is wet because of how slippery it can become.